maxant/kafka-data-consistency/mf/README.md

 - pep, pip?, pdp
 - put some stuff into internal package in lib - does kotlin have support for this so that you cannot access it outside of the module?
 - show fat content and other params in portal
-- use qute for other SPAs: home
+- use qute for other SPAs: bookmarks
 - move sse and other standard things into vue components
 - security: do a view of all methods, and the roles and therefore the users which can run them
 - finish security.html
-- customer portal - add view of my contracts
 - https://zipkin.io/
 - how do cases and then PARTNER RELATIONSHIPS end up in the client, when they use contractId? ok coz of requestId?
 - add accepting and do validation of prices at that point.
 TRANSPORT still with kafka!
 - add the ability to fix errors, so that the user isnt blocked.
+- call the contract validation service when we load the draft, and provide problems to the client
 - "Must be processed by time X" as a header on messages, after which they are disposed of, since we know the UI will deal with the timeout: in online processes the user will get a timeout.
 At that stage you don't want to have to say, hey no idea whats still going to happen, rather we want to have a